 At one point, a very pissed off Adama throws a loaded gun on the table, causing Tigh to jump back and angrily remark that there's a live round in the chamber.

 For the most part, however, this trope is averted.
 We're treated to several shots of characters making very damn sure that their weapon is safe before putting it down by ejecting the magazine and pulling the slide to eject any rounds that may be chambered.
 This is a military setting after all, and even the side-arms are capable of punching a bullet through the armour plating of a Centurion.

-Recycled In Space: Hmm... the twelve tribes colonies, originated from Eden Kobol, was forced to move from their homeland to find a promised land Earth that only was known from legend, all due to the actions of a certain man, who after receiving visions and power from a higher being, eventually become the founder and leader of a monothestic religion and preach about grace, and after wandering around the desert space for forty four years, manage to arrive on a lush green place planet that is eventually OUR Earth, all according to the plan of the higher being.
+Recycled IN SPACE!: Hmm... the twelve colonies, originated from Kobol, was forced to move from their homeland to find Earth that only was known from legend, all due to the actions of a certain man, who after receiving visions and power from a higher being, eventually become the founder and leader of a monothestic religion and preach about grace, and after wandering around space for four years, manage to arrive on a lush green planet that is eventually OUR Earth, all according to the plan of the higher being.
 Hmm, sounds like a familiar book...

-The original series was heavily influenced by the Book of Mormon.
+The original series was heavily influenced by the Book of Mormon (the governing council of modern Church of the Latter-Day Saints is still called The Quorum of Twelve).
 Most of these points are echoes of that, since the general plot and mythology is the same, although the execution, and final resolution, differed greatly.